 St Petersburg is staggeringly beautiful.
-We spend hours at the heavy weight Hermitage museum viewing Picassos and such, and getting told off for acting like children, (I don’t know why old-school museums engineer such a strong desire to misbehave, but perhaps it is the overly stifled formality and the unspoken understanding between all fellows humans that we are all only pretending, to some degree, to be interested).
+We spent hours at the heavy weight Hermitage museum viewing Picassos and such, and getting told off for acting like children (I don’t know why old-school museums engineer such a strong desire to misbehave, but perhaps it is the overly stifled formality and the unspoken understanding between all fellows humans that we are all only pretending, to some degree, to be interested).

 We end up in a club next door, where there is a live death metal band and, believe it or not, a mosh pit!!
 Jared throws me his coat and jumps into the frenzy of testosterone-laden punks pushing, shoving and punching each other furiously to the thrashing ‘music’.
 All I could think about was that I needed to save him from getting bashed to pieces by massive Russian dudes, but my outfit simply prevented me from doing so…

 The big moment arrived.
-We were standing at the train station, looking around for our new home for the next five and half days on the legendary Trans-Siberian railway.
+We were standing at the train station, looking around for our new home for the next six days on the legendary Trans-Siberian railway.
 Jared, with immeasurable confidence, said the train left from platform 4, so we accordingly stood waiting on platform 4.
 Lots of Russian military officers arrived and jumped on the train.
 The train attendant wouldn’t let us on.
 We.
 Were.
 Confused.
 And then suddenly it dawned on us that this was the wrong platform.
 We (tried to) run with our ridiculously huge bags (WE STILL JUST CANNOT SEEM TO PACK) to another platform and jumped on.
 It was the Trans-Siberian railway this time, and phew, because it only leaves once a week.